How DevReins compares

 Tailscale — zero-config mesh networking

 If your goal is secure, reliable access to every device on your personal or company network — including the machine running your agents — Tailscale's WireGuard mesh is the fastest way to get there.
-It complements Pocketpane rather than competes with it: use Tailscale for the network layer and Pocketpane for the supervision layer.
+It complements DevReins rather than competes with it: use Tailscale for the network layer and DevReins for the supervision layer.

-Self-host on your existing Windows 11 + WSL2 dev machine.
-No account needed.
-Mac and Linux installers are targeted for v1.1.
+Runs on your Windows 11 + WSL2 dev machine today; Mac and Linux installers are targeted for v1.1.
+Free during early access — install, log in, pick your machine.